|10 Dec 2019||added section on Mediums of Exchange|

 Both movements state that Capitalism, which is based on scarcity and money, causes pretty much all of our global problems and their answer to this is a Resource Based Economy (RBE).

-TVP: Jacque Fresco has been lecturing about societal issues and the many problems with our economic system for over 50 years.
-As an inventor and all around brilliant man, he has also been involved with designing the future world based on a Resource Based Economy.
+TVP: Jacque Fresco has been lecturing about societal issues and the many problems with our economic system for over 80 years.
+As an inventor and an all around brilliant man, he has also been involved with designing the future world based on a Resource Based Economy.
 The manifestation of his works is what is called The Venus Project.
 I have even found out that in 2016 Jacque was given an award for City Design and Community from the NOVUS summit in conjunction with the United Nations division UN DESA.
 United Nations Award Given to Jacque Fresco for City Design/Community (Jul 2016)

 I have known about The Venus Project for a few years now, but have not delved into it too deeply until the last few months.
 Once I started reading into it I read 3 of his books and the TVP website, and have also started to volunteer for them.